Upper and Lower Bounds on the Performance of Kernel PCA: Notation and background

 \end{proposition}

-Now we will denote by $\mathbb{E_{\mu}}$ the expectation under the true data-generating distribution $\mu$ and by $\mathbb{E}_{\hat{\mu}}$ the expectation under the empirical distribution of an $m$-sample $S$.
-Combining the last properties gives us the following equalities.
+Now we denote by $\mathbb{E_{\mu}}$ the expectation under the true data-generating distribution $\mu$ and by $\mathbb{E}_{\hat{\mu}}$ the expectation under the empirical distribution of an $m$-sample $S$.
+Combining the last property with the Courant-Fisher theorem (as stated in \citealp[Theorem C]{shawe-taylor2005eigenspectrum}) gives us the following equalities.

 \begin{proposition} We have

 \end{proposition}